Backpack: Terminology

-The word backpack was first recorded in the United States in 1914 (OED).
-Moneybag and packsack were used prior, and now occur mainly as regionalisms.
+The earliest known use of the word backpack dates from 1896 (OED).

 The word rucksack is a German loanword mainly used in the US, UK, and other Western countries by hikers and campers.
 In Middle High German ruck(e) means "back" (dorsum), which led to the Upper German word ruggsack.
 In modern German the word "der Rucksack" is commonly used.
-The name rucksack is cognate with the Danish rygsæk, Norwegian ryggsekk, Dutch rugzak, Afrikaans rugsak, Swedish ryggsäck, and Russian рюкзак (rjukzak).

 The word knapsack was the usual name for a rucksack or backpack up until the middle of the 20th century.

 Alternative names include haversack from the German Hafersack meaning "oat sack" (which more properly describes a small cloth bag on a strap worn over one shoulder and originally referred to the bag of oats carried as horse fodder), Kraxe (a German rucksack with a rigid framework), and bergen (a large load-carrying rucksack, from a design issued by the British Army during the Second World War).